How to Avoid Bowel Injury During vNOTES Operation

 Watch for expert surgical techniques and pearls for safer vNOTES procedures.

-tags: ASHRAF DWIDAR dysgerminoma minimally invasive surgery pelvic surgery vNOTES Hysterectomy
+tags: ASHRAF DWIDAR minimally invasive surgery pelvic surgery vNOTES Hysterectomy

 This user also sharing